davidcoallier/nerian.github.com/about.markdown

 title: About me
 ---

-My name is Gonzalo Rodríguez-Baltanás Díaz and I am a software developer specialised .
+My name is Gonzalo Rodríguez-Baltanás Díaz and I am a software developer specialised in back-end web development with Ruby.
 I can make you win more money, or reduce your current costs, by leveraging modern web technologies, effective agile techniques and a good deal of communication.

 Nowadays I prefer to use Ruby on Rails, MongoDB, RSpec, Steak, GIT and Heroku as I find them to be excellent tools.
 But I am not afraid to use different technologies if they are proven to be better suited.